coinspect/learn-evm-attacks/test/Reentrancy/GMXProtocol/README.md

 1. Setup phase:
     - Attacker deploys a contract with functionality to interact with the GMX protocol and a custom `receive()` function containing the exploit logic.
     - The attacker funds the contract.
-    - The attacker creates an order for a long position using the `createIncreaseOrder` function in the `OrderBook` contract.
+    - The attacker creates an order for a long position using the `createIncreaseOrder` function in the `OrderBook` contract (https://arbiscan.io/tx/0x0b8cd648fb585bc3d421fc02150013eab79e211ef8d1c68100f2820ce90a4712).
-    - A keeper executes this order.
+    - A keeper executes this order (https://arbiscan.io/tx/0x28a000501ef8e3364b0e7f573256b04b87d9a8e8173410c869004b987bf0beef).
-    - The attacker then creates a decrease order for the long position using the `createDecreaseOrder` function in the `OrderBook` contract.
+    - The attacker then creates a decrease order for the long position using the `createDecreaseOrder` function in the `OrderBook` contract (https://arbiscan.io/tx/0x20abfeff0206030986b05422080dc9e81dbb53a662fbc82461a47418decc49af).
-    - The keeper executes this decrease order, returning eth to the malicious contract and triggering the exploit logic in the `receive()` function.
+    - The keeper executes this decrease order, returning eth to the malicious contract and triggering the exploit logic in the `receive()` function (https://arbiscan.io/tx/0x1f00da742318ad1807b6ea8283bfe22b4a8ab0bc98fe428fbfe443746a4a7353).

 2. Primary Exploit Phase:
     - The `receive()` function in the malicious contract checks the ratio between `wbtcMaxPrice` and `wbtcGlobalShortAveragePrice`.
     - If the ratio is not greater than 50, calls `increasePosition` directly in the `Vault` contract while leverage is still enabled.
     - This call bypasses the intermediary contracts that would normally update the average short price, creating a state inconsistency.
     - Then, creates a new decrease position using the `createDecreasePosition` function in the `PositionRouter` contract, passing itself as the callback target.
-    - The exploit creates a recursive loop where the `UPDATER` periodically executes pending decrease positions, which in turn calls the malicious contract's `gmxPositionCallback` function, creating new decrease orders and perpetuating the cycle.
+    - The exploit creates a recursive loop where the `UPDATER` periodically executes pending decrease positions, which in turn calls the malicious contract's `gmxPositionCallback` function, creating new decrease orders and perpetuating the cycle (https://arbiscan.io/tx/0x222cdae82a8d28e53a2bddfb34ae5d1d823c94c53f8a7abc179d47a2c994464e).
     - This loop continues until the ratio condition is met, allowing the attacker to execute a final withdrawal of funds from the `Vault`.

 3. Final Exploit Phase:
-    - When the ratio condition is met, the `receive()` function executes a flash loan from the `Uniswap V3 Pool`.
+    - When the ratio condition is met, the `receive()` function executes a flash loan from the `Uniswap V3 Pool` (https://arbiscan.io/tx/0x03182d3f0956a91c4e4c8f225bbc7975f9434fab042228c7acdc5ec9a32626ef).
     - The attacker mints `GLP` at its market price and opens a massive short position
     - Due to the manipulated average short price, the system calculates an inflated "short loss," which artificially inflates the `AUM` for `GLP`.
     - The attacker redeems the minted `GLP` at this inflated price, draining the assets from the pool.

+4. Fund Withdrawal:
+    - The attacker withdraws the drained funds from the exploit contract, completing the attack (https://arbiscan.io/tx/0x86486dceddcf581d43ab74e2ca381d4a8ee30a405ae17a81f4615986c0c75419).

 ## Detailed Description